The Vermont Statutes Online

 (4) promote consideration of qualified women for all levels of government positions.

-(h) The powers of the commission shall include, but not be limited to, the following:
+(h) The powers of the Commission shall include the following: